 - If you want to be successful as a leader at your company, at home or even with the local sports team, you do not have the right to join the ‘pity parties’ and talk about upper management or others in a negative manner.

 The Second Monday – Keep the Main Thing the Main Thing

 - Great leaders and mentors understand the importance of keeping the ‘main thing’ at the top of the priority list.

 - Business owners, managers, team leaders and mentors understand that employees quite because of the leadership team.
 Their manager or managers are not meeting their needs.
 The responsibility of a great leader is to make the needed changes to keep a successful team together.

 The Third Monday – Escape from Management Land

-- One of the ‘main things’ for a leader is to eliminate confusion.
+- One of the main jobs of a leader is to eliminate confusion on the team.